Beijing North Refractories Co., Ltd.

 · Electrical insulation in high-temperature settings.

-· Excellent Thermal Shock Resistance: This is a key advantage.
-Ceramic fiber boards can withstand rapid and repeated heating and cooling cycles without cracking or degrading, making them suitable for batch furnaces or applications with frequent temperature fluctuations.
+· Excellent Thermal Shock Resistance: The ceramic fiber board can withstand rapid and repeated heating and cooling cycles without cracking or degrading, making it suitable for batch furnaces or applications with frequent temperature fluctuations.

-· Very Low Thermal Conductivity: Generally offer superior insulating properties (lower thermal conductivity) compared to calcium silicate at similar thicknesses, leading to better energy efficiency and lower heat loss.
+· Very Low Thermal Conductivity: Generally offers superior insulating properties (lower thermal conductivity) compared to calcium silicate at similar thicknesses, leading to better energy efficiency and lower heat loss.

 · Lightweight: Significantly lighter than calcium silicate boards, which can reduce the overall weight of the furnace structure, simplify installation, and lower transportation costs.